 External threat relates to the context of the operation and can, therefore, be different depending on the situation.
 Examples are:

-Threats can also be categorised into anticipated, unanticipated and latent threats.
+Threats can also be categorized into anticipated, unanticipated, and latent threats.

 Anticipated threats are known to the flight crew.
 For example, the flight crew can forecast the consequences of low visibility by briefing their response in advance or preparing a contingency plan.